Personally, I have observed that silence has a voice, although its speakings are inaudible.

-Nevertheless, the thrust of this exposition is to examine the subject of silence as a powerful tool for prayers, and why God desires silence when you pray.
+Nevertheless, the thrust of this exposition (Silence as a powerful tool for communion) is to examine the subject of silence as a powerful tool for prayers, and why God desires silence when you pray.

 As defined in the previous post, Silence can be simply defined as a lack of sound or noise.
 A forebearance from speech or noise.

 My dear blog reader, you will agree with me that this write-up will be incomprehensible without the appropriate punctuation marks.
 In the practice of writing and speaking, the chances of communicating the wrong thoughts are high, when you don’t practice the pause.